GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSImg-DRTutorial/02_data_reduction.rst

     $ reduce @list_of_science.txt -r makeProcessedFringe

-This command line will produce an image with the ``_fringe`` suffix. ``reduce`` uses the first filename in the input list as basename.
-So if your first filename is, for example, ``N20001231S001.fits``, the output will be ``N20001231S001_fringe.fits``.
+This command line will produce an image with the ``_fringe`` suffix.

-Once you have th, you still need to add it to the local calibration manager
+Once you have the, you still need to add it to the local calibration manager
 database:

 .. code-block:: bash

-    $ caldb add N20001231S001_fringe.fits
+    $ caldb add N20170525S0116_fringe.fits

+Again, note that this step is only needed for images obtained with some detector and filter combinations.
+Make sure you checked the `Fringe Correction Tables <fringe_correction_tables>`_.

 .. _processing_science_files: